fatwir/Blood-Pressure-from-PPG/README.md

 2. Change the number of test records if needed (I have randomly selected 500 samples to test the network on)
 3. Run this file and testing should take place

+Disclaimer: Due to file size limitations, I could not upload the data to GitHub.
+If you would like access to the data, please feel free to contact me at fatwir@gmail.com, and I will be happy to provide it to you.